Meisi Bolaños

-Meisi Bolaños Weiss (born 27 May 1970) is a Cuban politician and has been the Cuban Minister of Finances and Prices since 2019.
+Meisi Bolaños Weiss (born 27 May 1970) is a Cuban politician and was the Cuban Minister of Finances and Prices from 2019 to 2023.

 Education and career

 She has a law degree.
-She graduated from the University of Havana in 1993 and also studied the financial administration.
+She graduated from the University of Havana in 1993 and also studied financial administration.

 She was legal director of the Ministry of Finances and Prices from 2005 to April 2007.
 She was appointed deputy minister of finance and prices from April 2007 to 2019.
-On 8 January 2019, she was appointed Minister of Finances and Prices, and was recently worked with price stability.
+On 8 January 2019, she was appointed Minister of Finances and Prices, and has recently worked with price stability.